absmach/mgate/README.md

 ### Test mProxy server for CoAP protocols

 Bash scripts available in `example/client/coap` directory help to test the mProxy servers running for CoAP protocols.
+You will require to have either the [coap-client](https://libcoap.net/doc/reference/4.3.1/man_coap-client.html) or the [Magistrala coap-cli](https://github.com/absmach/coap-cli).
-This scripts can be used after changing the `MPROXY_COAP_WITHOUT_DTLS_TARGET` and `MPROXY_COAP_WITH_DTLS_TARGET` to a public coap server such as `coap://coap.me:5683`
+The script can be used alongside the simple go-coap server provided at `example/server/coap`.

 - Script to test mProxy server running at 5682 for CoAP without DTLS